hexadecimalH/cicada-docs/_docs/application/first-application.md

 | +-- composer.lock
 ```

-Inside root directory we have created "src/" folder where we are going to place full logic of the application, on the other hand in "tests/" folder we are placing tast cases after we are done with app logic.
-On the other hand, `index.php` serves as an connector or router its main function is to recognize url and send it to right, controller and method.
+Inside root directory we have created "src/" folder where we are going to place full logic of the application.
+On the other hand, in "tests/" folder we are placing test cases after we are done with app logic.
+Whereas, `index.php` serves as a connector or router.
+Its main function is to recognize url and send it to the right controller and method.

 ## Application